 - Arch Linux – Command-line shell

-And the best part is that choosing Bluehost is 100% risk-free: they give you a full 30-day money-back guarantee, no questions asked.
+The best part is that choosing Bluehost is 100% risk-free.
+They give you a full 30-day money-back guarantee, no questions asked.

 To get your website setup the right way from the beginning, check out this step-by-step tutorial on how to setup your hosting with Bluehost in 10 minutes (opens in a new window).

 FTP allows your to get your website documents and files online by transferring them to your web server using the Internet.

 Using an FTP account you can access your website’s files via the File Transfer Protocol.

 Broadly speaking, you will have two option for using FTP:

 - Via an FTP client that is a program running on your computer.
 You will find my recommendations for FTP software on the Resources page.

 - By an FTP tool provided by your web hosting company.
 Most hosting providers have a section dedicated to FTP in their control panels or admin dashboards.